Husseinhassan1/familink-issues/README.md

 ### 5. Technical Requirements
 FamiLink is built using the following technologies:

-- Backend: Java, Spring, Pocketbase
+- Backend: Java, Spring, PostgreSQL
 - Frontend: Angular #12

 ### 6. Out of scope